kylepmccarthy1/Kylepmccarthy.github.io/index.md

 ### Vermont Car Crash Trauma Center Analysis

 * Often times the distance from a trauma center to a hospital determines if a car crash victim survives.
-In the state of Vermont, there are only two trauma centers meaning that much of the state is at a higher risk for car crash deaths.
+In Vermont, there are only two trauma centers meaning that much of the state is at a higher risk for car crash deaths.
 This ArcPy tool determines where a new hospital is best located, specifically looking at where car crash risk is the highest along with underserved regions within the state.

 [Vermont Car Crash - Trauma Ceneter Analysis- ArcPy, ArcGIS API, ArcGIS Pro](https://drive.google.com/file/d/1v7lfxWe2dVEcb45x4YQkDiwreRLbfSVr/view?fbclid=IwAR1y9kDaGO5jR2PlWJte22DnhK-2J-pgZ6gzhc4vhXKFFbM5OQtxNDsh5SM)